 New Call of Duty 2021 setting

 The new Call of Duty will return to WW2, according to a report by ModernWarzone (via GamesRadar ) which was later verified by both Eurogamer and VGC.
-According to these reports, Call of Duty 2021 is called 'Call of Duty WW2: Vanguard' and is being developed by Call of Duty: WW2 developer Sledgehammer Games.
+According to these reports, Call of Duty 2021 is called 'Call of Duty WW2: Vanguard', and Activision has since confirmed that Sledgehammer Games is the developer.

 According to Eurogamer, the new Call of Duty will have a "traditional" World War 2 setting, contrary to ModernWarzone's claims that the game will be set in an "alternative timeline".

 New Call of Duty 2021 news and rumors

 PS4 and Xbox One release?